This once historical place of spirituality

 The Entity of Harry Burnette has been caught on EVPs by investigators.
 He told them his name.
 Perhaps he followed them down.

 A repentant, guilt-ridden entity fretted in an EVP.
-The female investigator asked, “Why are you still here? ” This entity told the investigator that he couldn’t forgive himself for what he had done in this world.
+The female investigator asked, “Why are you still here? ” The entity told her that he couldn’t forgive himself for what he had done in this world.

 Besides tourists, paranormal investigators and psychic mediums are drawn to Alcatraz because of all the paranormal activity, and have captured a boatload of EVPs and other hard evidence.
 Probably, the spirits want to make up for all the times they couldn’t talk, and they can express their feelings, tell their stories, and get some chuckles at the expense of the living.
 Some enjoy scaring the living, talk menacingly but never following through with the action.
 The evil red-eyed creature hasn’t been given much opportunity to do harm to people.